tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 After a cup of maggi, packing our rucksacks and bading goodbye with the friends we made, we left the summit.

 From Dharamshala, Devaraj got on a bus to Delhi and I boarded a bus to Chandigarh which I reached at around 11:30p.m.
-I thought about staying over for the night but I wanted to reach back home badly.
+Mum reminded me again of staying over for the night but I wanted to reach back home badly.

 With all the bad decisions so far, this was no better.
 I reached Dehradun at around 3:30a.m.

 No Taxi, no auto.
 No nothing!
-So what was that I did?
 Oh no, I didn't walk all the way to my house!

-I did wait for the night to get over at the bus stand and boarded the first city bus and got off near my house.
+I did wait for the night to get over at the bus stand.
+Boarded the first city bus and got off near my house.

 Best trip till now for me!